 Lake Quinault Lodge to Raymond, 69 miles.
 We’ll bid farewell to Olympic National Park today as we head leave the lush rainforest to rejoin Highway 101.
 We’ll pass through Aberdeen, a great place to acquire an afternoon pick-me-up before our final climb into Raymond.
 If time permits, the Northwest Carriage Museum in Raymond offers a vivid glimpse of the region’s past.

 Raymond, WA to Astoria, OR, 64 miles.
-After hugging the shoreline for most of the day, we’ll leave California, cross the Columbia River, and prepare for our long ride down the spectacular Oregon Coast by spending two nights in lovely Astoria.
+After hugging the shoreline for most of the day, we’ll leave Washington, cross the Columbia River, and prepare for our long ride down the spectacular Oregon Coast by spending two nights in lovely Astoria.

 Astoria, Layover Day.
 Founded as Fort Astoria in 1811 by John Jacob Astor of the American Fur Company, a visit here is never complete without a look around the Columbia River Maritime Museum, and a bowl of clam chowder.
 You may also want to hop aboard the Astoria Riverfront Trolley for a tour of the hillside town, where the 1985 movie classic The Goonies was filmed.
 Plenty of outdoorsy activities beckon as well, from day rides to short hikes.